Home Food Science Can You Eat Catfish? Top Edible Species and Nutrition Guide

 Why I Had To Go Back Home To Get Good Catfish (Up Until Recently)

 In the waters where I live, in the Chesapeake region, there have long been no catfish that are good for eating.
-Or, at least very few you have a chance of catching.
-This answers the question I started with at the beginning: Why can’t I get a decent catfish here and why do I have to “go down South” to get it.
+This answers the question I started with at the beginning: Why can’t I get a decent catfish here and why do I have to “go down South” to get it?

 This is changing, however.
 At present, blue cat (Ictaluris furcatus) have been introduced into the waters of the Chesapeake Bay region.
 It’s not good news!
 Blue cat in these waters are an invasive species, as many catfish can become when improperly introduced to new habitats.